Quarantine of Champagne clones

 |Plant additional production blocks & bring into production||4 Years|

 |Produce traditional method sparkling wines||3 to 7 Years|

 |Total duration||21 to 25 Years|

-Our premium estate fruit is cultivated on two ranches in Carneros—Home and Circle Bar.
-The 207-acre Home Ranch features four unique soil types and elevations ranging from 50 to 325 feet.
-The 128-acre Circle Bar Ranch ranges from 50 to 280 feet and consists of 13 different blocks.
+Our estate fruit is cultivated on two ranches in Carneros—Home and Circle Bar.
+The 207-acre Home Ranch features five distinct soil types and elevations ranging from 50 to 325 feet.
+The 128-acre Circle Bar Ranch consists of thirteen different blocks featuring eight distinct soil types and elevations ranging from 50 to 280 feet.

-Once our winemaker, Steven Urberg, determines the grapes are at their optimal ripeness and ready to pick, we treat them with the utmost care.
-Committed to the quality of our grapes and respectful of the people who pick them, grapes are harvested at night to conserve human resources and ensure quality.
+Once our Director of Winemaking, Steven Urberg, determines the grapes are at their optimal ripeness and ready to pick, we treat them with the utmost care.
+Grapes are harvested at night to ensure quality and to conserve energy.
 We pick whole clusters by hand and set them in small bins to avoid bruising and oxidation.
-Using membrane presses to ensure the integrity, the juice is transferred into stainless steel tanks to settle for 12–24 hours.
+Using membrane presses to ensure the fruit’s integrity, the juice is transferred into stainless steel tanks to settle for 12–24 hours.